-Just as easily as you can sit by the beach sipping rose for 48 hours, you can explore gritty districts, sleep in the canyons, shop in ultra luxury or tick off some childhood dreams at one of the many parks.
+Just as easily as you can sit by the beach sipping rose for 48 hours, you can explore gritty districts, sleep in the canyons, shop in ultra luxury or tick off some childhood dreams at one of the many parks or arenas.

 This 48 hour guide to Los Angeles is for people who want to go beyond the token photos, amusement parks and tourist sights, and actually experience parts of LA which I think are worth a trip, from wherever you’re coming from.